-Florida bills would force public employers and their contractors to use E-Verify
+Florida Senate Bill 1822 would force public employers to use E-Verify

 Florida Senate Bill 1822 would require public employers to use E-Verify to confirm employment eligibility on new hires.
 Beginning January 1, 2021, a public employer, contractor, or subcontractor would be forbidden from entering into a contract unless each party registered with and used the DHS E-Verify system.

 Private employers would also be required to verify a new hires' employment eligibility, but they would not be compelled to use E-Verify.
-Alternatively, the new hire could provide a photo identification card that complies with the U.S. Real ID Act of 2005, and a certified copy of one of the following: A U.S. birth certificate, a certificate of naturalization, a certificate of citizenship, an alien registration receipt card, or a U.S. immigration form I-94 stamped to indicate “employment authorized.”
+Alternatively, the new hire could provide a photo identification card that complies with the U.S. Real ID Act of 2005, and a certified copy of one of the following: A U.S. birth certificate, a certificate of naturalization, a certificate of citizenship, a permanent resident card (“green card”), or a USCIS Form I-94 stamped to indicate “Employment Authorized.”

 Update: This legislation has been abandoned, in favor of a more comprehensive bill